briancaffey/cdk-fargate-patterns/README.md

 # `Laravel`

 The `Laravl` construct is provided as a high-level abstraction that allows you to create a modern Laravel environment running on `AWS Fargate` and `Amazon Aurora Serverless`.
-Here comes two
+Here comes two variants as the reference:

 **laravel-bitnami** - based on [bitnami/laravel](https://hub.docker.com/r/bitnami/laravel/) with `artisan` running as the built-in web server.